facebook/sapp/README.md

 ## FAQ

-### Why is SAPP it's own project and not just part of Pysa?
+### Why is SAPP its own project and not part of Pysa?

 Stay tuned for future announcements.